codeforamerica/civic-issue-finder/README.md

 Example: `<iframe src="https://www.codeforamerica.org/geeks/civicissues/widget?number=3" width="100%" height="600" frameBorder="0"> </iframe>`

+Note: On Code for America sites, please include the `tracking=false` parameter, so that we don't double up on our Google Analytics page views.

 ## Installation

 The CFAPI is built on [Flask](http://flask.pocoo.org/) and Python with a little bit of Javascript.
 The `app.py` file describes the routes.
 The `templates` have the html. `main.js` helps out the embed form.